rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 sudo dnf search all yum vim
 ```

-The command will return a long list of packages that include "yum" and "vim", either as the package name, or as descriptions for other packages.
+The command will return a long list of packages that include "yum" and "vim", as the package name, or as descriptions for other packages.

 ### DNF package information